-The audited financial statements of the Company for the period ended July 31, 2022, together with the auditor's report thereon will be presented to Shareholders at the Meeting.
-The financial statements, auditor's report and management's discussion and analysis for the financial year ended July 31, 2022 are available under the Company's profile on SEDAR at www.sedar.com.
+The audited financial statements of the Company for the period ended July 31, 2024, together with the auditor's report thereon will be presented to Shareholders at the Meeting.
+The financial statements, auditor's report and management's discussion and analysis for the financial year ended July 31, 2024 are available under the Company's profile on SEDAR+ at www.sedarplus.ca.